Call the Patel Firm. The guided us through it all. We would have been lost without them. They brought justice to us.The Rodriguez Family

 Personal injury claims are generated by accidents that are caused by the negligence of others, and while they can come in many different forms, some of the most common categories include:

-When such an accident causes the victim to ultimately succumb to the injuries he or she suffers as a result of the other person’s negligence, the resulting claim is called a wrongful death claim, which is very similar to a personal injury claim.
+When such an accident has occurred and caused the victim to ultimately succumb to the injuries he or she suffers as a result of the other person’s negligence, the resulting claim is called a wrongful death claim, which is very similar to a personal injury claim.

 Personal injury claims are based on negligence.
 If someone owes you a duty of care and fails to live up to this duty, the negligence on his or her part can lead to a personal injury claim.
 The duty of care involved amounts to a responsibility to someone else’s negligence.
 For example, every time we get behind the wheel, we owe a significant duty of care to everyone else on the road.
 In other words, we have a responsibility to one another’s safety.
-When motorists choose, instead, to drive negligently, it endangers others and can lead to serious accidents that lead to personal injury claim with the at-fault party.
+When motorists choose, instead, to drive negligently, it endangers others and can lead to serious injury or accidents that lead to personal injury claim with the at-fault party.

 Every successful personal injury claim must include four specific elements.

 The at-fault party whom you bring the claim against must have owed you a duty of care.
 As mentioned, motorists owe one another a significant duty of care, but it doesn’t stop there.
 Commercial business owners and managers also owe their visitors, customers, clients, and other invited guests a duty of care that extends to maintaining their premises in the reasonably safe condition necessary to allow for safe passage of these guests.
 If the property in question is boarded up with caution signs warning you to stay out, the duty of care the property owner owes you is likely far less than the duty of care that is owed to you by the manager of a grocery store in which a spill that was left unattended caused you to slip and fall.
 There are many situations in which we owe one another a duty of care, and failure to live up to this important responsibility can result in personal injury claims.